 The build was completed for a retired veteran who fell in love with Land Cruiser Troopies while serving in the Middle East.
 It was an honor to work on this project and so many others with their own stories.

-But this one was the most satisfying to deliver to a client who served our country, and brought home a memory that led him to a dream, and we got to make it a reality.
+But this one was the most satisfying to deliver to a client who served our country, and brought home a memory that led him to a dream, and we got to make it a reality for him (and a well-earned one)!

-It’s a lot like building a home or business and getting to hand the keys to a happy client.
-I look forward to getting back to that.
+It’s a lot like building a home or business and getting to do the final walk-through + hand over the keys to a happy client, which I’m excited to do once again now that I’ve found the right opportunity in construction here in North Idaho.